-Author of seven books of poetry (most recently the visual poem suite Kern), four volumes of conceptual fiction (most recently the short fiction collection Local Colour: ghosts, variations) and over 150 chapbooks, derek beaulieu’s work is consistently praised as some of the most radical and challenging in contemporary Canadian writing.
-His first volume of criticism, Seen of the Crime, was published Fall 2011 by Snare Books and is now available on UBUWeb.
+Author of nine books of poetry (including a volume of his selected poetry entitled Please, No More Poetry), five volumes of conceptual fiction (most recently the short fiction collection Local Colour: ghosts, variations), 2 collections of critical writing and over 175 chapbooks, derek beaulieu’s work is consistently praised as some of the most radical and challenging in contemporary Canadian writing.

 In 2013 Wilfrid Laurier University Press published Please, no more poetry: the poetry of derek beaulieu as edited by Kit Dobson.
 This marks the 1st time an author under 40 has been honoured by inclusion in this series.

 Beaulieu is a multiple award-winning sessional instructor of Creative Writing, Theory and Contemporary Canadian Literature.
 He holds a PhD in Creative Writing from Roehampton University.

 Publisher of the acclaimed smallpresses housepress (1997-2004) and no press (2005-present), and former editor of filling Station, dANDelion, endNote, Speechless and The Minute Review, beaulieu has spoken and written on poetics internationally in both popular and academic settings.

 beaulieu is the Visual / Concrete Poetry Editor for Ubuweb.